• Skip to primary navigation

 This group realizes that patents can be a powerful form of intellectual property protection but to a fault.
 Because patenting is the only method they understand, they don’t consider that there may be better options.
 Plus, they generally believe that one or more patents will bring them lots of money from the day they first receive their grant.

-Observation: Patents are not cash machines and cost a lot, especially when money is tight (ballpark $10,000 for the smallest companies, larger companies will need to set more aside).
+Observation: Patents are not cash machines and cost a lot, especially when money is tight (ballpark $10,000 for the smallest companies; larger companies will need to set more aside).
 In fact, in some cases, the patent process may cost more and provide less protection than options such as trademark, copyright, or other forms of IP protection.
-Bonus observation: Establish an early rapport with an IP Attorney who may help advise which methods should be used and when they should be pursued for maximum advantage.
+Bonus observation: Establish an early rapport with an IP Attorney who may help advise which methods should be used and when to pursue them for maximum advantage.

 Bootstrappers